Op3.04-10 Change of Schedule (Add/Drop)

 Students who are approved to have a class or classes dropped because of documented extenuating circumstances after the last day to drop, will receive a “W” in all their dropped courses and will be considered for a prorated/partial refund for tuition and room and board (upon proper checkout), but not for nonrefundable fees or charges.

 Requests for exceptions to the drop deadline will be considered by a committee appointed by the Provost, including the Dean of Students and Registrar (or their appointed designees).
 Final appeals may also be considered by the Provost or President of the University.

-To request an exception to the drop policy, print and complete a Drop Exception Appeal Request form, and submit along with a letter of explanation and supporting documentation as listed above to either the Dean of Student’s Office or Office of the Registrar.
+To request an exception to the drop policy, print and complete a Drop Exception Appeal Request form, and submit along with a letter of explanation and supporting documentation as listed above to the Office of the Registrar.

 Office of the Registrar